illinois-cs419/illinois-cs419.github.io/_assignments/project.md

 If you wish to propose an alternative project (e.g. implement a simple ray-tracer in CUDA), you can.
 Just contact the instructor on CampusWire and ask if your idea is appropriate.

 CUDA Ray Tracer resource [NVIDIA Blog Post](https://developer.nvidia.com/blog/accelerated-ray-tracing-cuda/)

+## 4 Credit Students

+If you are taking the course for 4 credits, you should implement an additional feature of weight $$1$$.
+If you would prefer to implemeent a feature not on the list or would prefer to read and present a research paper instead, just contact the course staff and we can finalize those details.